 Other HAPCs to protect corals and coral reefs have been designated in the GMFMC (2005, 2010).
 These include the Florida Middle Grounds, Madison-Swanson Marine Reserve, Tortugas North and South Ecological Reserves, Pulley Ridge, and several other reefs and banks of the northwestern Gulf of Mexico (Figure 1).
-The nearest HAPC is the West Flower Garden Bank, which is located approximately 130 miles (209 km) from the project area.
+The nearest HAPC is the Rezak Sidner Bank, which is located approximately 18 miles (29 km) from the project area.

-Routine IPFs that could potentially affect EFH, and fisheries resources include MODU presence, noise, and lights; effluent discharges; and water intakes.
+Routine IPFs that could potentially affect EFH, and fisheries resources include MODU and installation vessel presence, noise, and lights; effluent discharges; and water intakes.
 In addition, two types of accidents (a small fuel spill and a large oil spill) may potentially affect EFH and fisheries resources.

-Impacts of Mobile Offshore Drilling Unit Presence (including noise and lights)
+Impacts of Mobile Offshore Drilling Unit/Installation Vessel Presence (including noise and lights)

-The MODU, as a floating structure in the deepwater environment, will act as FADs.
+The MODU and installation vessel, as floating structures in the deepwater environment, will act as FADs.
 In oceanic waters, the FAD effect would be most pronounced for epipelagic fishes such as tunas, dolphin, billfishes, and jacks, which are commonly attracted to fixed and drifting surface structures (Holland, 1990; Higashi, 1994; Relini et al., 1994; Gates et al., 2017).
 The FAD effect would possibly enhance feeding of epipelagic predators by attracting and concentrating smaller fish species.

-MODU noise could potentially cause acoustic masking for fishes, thereby reducing their ability to hear biologically relevant sounds (Radford et al., 2014).
+MODU and installation vessel noise could potentially cause acoustic masking for fishes, thereby reducing their ability to hear biologically relevant sounds (Radford et al., 2014).
 Noise may also influence fish behaviors such as predator avoidance, foraging, reproduction, and intraspecific interactions (Picciulin et al., 2010; Bruintjes and Radford, 2013; McLaughlin and Kunc, 2015; Nedelec et al., 2017).
 Further discussion on impact to fish from noise and injury criteria are discussed in Section C.5.1.
 Any impacts on EFH for highly migratory pelagic fishes are not expected to be significant.

-Effluent discharges affecting EFH by diminishing ambient water quality include treated sanitary and domestic wastes, deck drainage, and miscellaneous discharges such as desalination unit brine and non-contact cooling water, BOP fluid, excess cement, hydrate inhibitor, subsea fluid discharges, non-contaminated well treatment and completion fluids, fire water, bilge water, and ballast water.
+Effluent discharges affecting EFH by diminishing ambient water quality include treated sanitary and domestic wastes, deck drainage, and miscellaneous discharges such as desalination unit brine and non-contact cooling water, BOP fluid, excess cement, hydrate inhibitor, non-contaminated well treatment and completion fluids, fire water, bilge water, and ballast water.
 Impacts on EFH from effluent discharges are anticipated to be like those described in Section C.5.1 for pelagic communities.
 No significant impacts on EFH for highly migratory pelagic fishes or coral are expected from these discharges.